cvlmtg/monarc/docs/usage.md

 Using this function enables the auto-save feature.
 Whenever the state changes, a timer will be triggered.
 When the timer expires the current state of the application will be saved.
 We can also choose to save the state *before* the change.

-Please note that the save will be immediately triggered on the [beforeunload](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event) event too.
+The save will be immediately triggered on the [beforeunload](https://developer.mozilla.org/en-US/docs/Web/API/Window/beforeunload_event) event too.

+**NOTE:** The function `withAutoSave` should always be the most external one.

 ### Auto-save options